Debra Roberts: Recognition

 In 2014, the AfriCAN Climate Consortium gave Roberts their AfriCAN Climate Research Award.

 She was the 2016 Barbara Ward Lecturer of the International Institute for Environment and Development.
 She is an honorary professor of the University of KwaZulu-Natal, and was listed in 2019 by public servant organization Apolitical as one of the 100 most influential people in climate change in the world.
+She received honorary doctorates from the University of Twente in 2022 and from the University of Cape Town in 2023.